 The signs of ear infection in adults include:

 - impaired hearing

-If you experience earwax impaction more than once per year or have certain risk factors, tell your doctor.
-You may want to schedule routine professional cleanings every six to 12 months.
+If you experience earwax impaction more than once per year or have certain risk factors, tell the doctor.
+You may want to schedule routine professional cleanings every 6 to 12 months.

 Beyond keeping your ears clean, follow these tips to protect them and ensure good hearing for years to come:

 - Don’t insert small objects into your ears.
 You shouldn’t put anything smaller than your elbow inside of your ear canal because it can cause injury to your eardrum or wax impaction.